 10. Sell Merchandise for Your Brand

 Plenty of curation sites build up their own valuable brand.
-If you’ve got a loyal following, you can sell your own merchandise, rather than promoting other people’s products.
+If you’ve got a loyal following, you can sell your own merchandise rather than promoting other people’s products.
 That way, you get to keep more of the profits!
-Sites like CafePress and others make it easy to sell your own t-shirts, posters and more without needing to invest in your own printing equipment.
+Sites like CafePress and others make it easy to sell your own t-shirts, posters, and more without needing to invest in your own in-house printing equipment, and you could promote your merch on your social channels as well as your own site.

 11. Advertise on Error Pages (like 404)